 Cobb Institute staff are involved in research projects throughout North America, the Near East, the Mediterranean, and the Caribbean, and the Institute provides a wide range of opportunities for MSU undergraduate and graduate students to become engaged in archaeological research and study activities.
-The Institute also provides assistantships to students concentrating on archaeology in the Masters Program in Applied Anthropology of the Department of Anthropology and Middle Eastern Cultures.
+The Institute also provides assistantships to students concentrating on archaeology in the Masters Program in Applied Anthropology in the Department of Anthropology and Middle Eastern Cultures.
 Examples of current research projects include:

 Excavations at Khirbet Summeily, Israel

-Since 2011, Dr. Jimmy Hardin has co-directed excavations at the site of Khirbet Summeily in Israel, leading multiple summer archaeology field schools at the site.
+Since 2011, Dr. James Hardin has co-directed excavations at the site of Khirbet Summeily in Israel, leading multiple summer archaeology field schools at the site.
 Summeily is a small, rural site best known for the discovery of multiple clay bullae that support the existence of political complexity in the early Iron Age.
 Hardin et al. published an article in the December 2014 issue of Near Eastern Archaeology, available here.

 Early Americans of the Southeast